kiararodriguezl/portfolio/flourishviz.md

 # Government Debt of OECD Countries

 This visualization seeks to show the total debt held by each OECD country as a percentage of its GDP.
 At the same time, the total debt at the OECD level is presented to compare which countries have the highest or lowest level of debt within the organization.
 It is important to clarify that this graph covers the latest available information of the countries, which may range from 2019 to 2021.
+The United States ranks fourth among the countries with the highest debt at 148% and above the total debt of OECD countries of 130%.

 <iframe src="https://data.oecd.org/chart/6Sdv" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6Sdv" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</a></iframe>